We are a place based, grant making charity here to help the people of Chippenham.

 We run the community website, One Chippenham, where we share local information and ‘what’s on’ in Chippenham.
 All local organisations and community groups are welcome to share their news and information via the website.
 Find out how here.

-- We give grants and funding to all schools and colleges within Chippenham.
+- We give grants and funding to schools and colleges within the Parish of Chippenham.

-- Our grants to primary and secondary schools go towards enrichment activities, resources, pastoral support, help with uniform costs and aid in the payments of educational school trips.
+- Primary schools can apply for a grant/grants to go towards enrichment activities, resources, pastoral support and help towards payment of educational school trips.

-- Schools currently get a yearly allocation of money from us called the Social Fund, which is based on a formula using numbers on role (NOR) in the January Census and number of Free School Meals in a school.
+- Chippenham Secondary and Primary Schools currently get a yearly allocation of money from us called the Social Fund, which is based on a formula using numbers on role (NOR) in the January Census and number of Free School Meals in a school.
 This money gets allocated each new financial year once CBLC yearly budgets are confirmed.
-The Social Fund is issued to each school in a single cheque and should be used exclusively to help support low-income families with school uniform costs and trip subsidy.
+The Social Fund is issued to each school in a single cheque and should be used exclusively to help support children from low-income families with e.g uniform costs, trip subsidies etc.

 - We are unable to fund anything that should be paid for by statutory funding.